 Field-hunting tip

-Look in kimberlite pipes, contact metamorphic zones in limestone country — that is the host setting where bultfonteinite typically forms.
+Look in kimberlite pipes, contact metamorphic zones in limestone country, the host setting where bultfonteinite typically forms.
 If you start seeing calcite, apophyllite, gyrolite in float, you are in the right ground.
 Field specimens usually show a radiating globular clusters, lath-like crystals, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.